machinalis/yalign/docs/tutorial.rst

 -------------------

 An important part of sentence alignment is making sure that sentences are properly split.
-To accomplish this Yalign uses the nltk `nltk punkt module <http://nltk.org/api/nltk.tokenize.html>`_ for sentence splitting in various languages.
+To accomplish this Yalign uses the `nltk punkt module <http://nltk.org/api/nltk.tokenize.html>`_ for sentence splitting in various languages.
 If you do not have these sentence splitters installed you can install them from the command line with:

 ::